-We have a limited number of Research Assistant (RA) and Teaching Assistant (TA) positions available in the BBS Department and Motor Learning Program.
-To inquire about current RA positions, please contact individual faculty to identify what positions are available in our labs.
-TA positions are typically reserved for advanced masters or doctoral students, but master's students with expertise in an area may be considered.
+We have a limited number of Research Assistant (RA) and Teaching Assistant (TA) positions available in the BBS Department.
+To inquire about current RA positions, please contact individual faculty to identify what positions are available.
+TA positions are typically reserved for advanced master's or doctoral students, but other students with expertise in an area may be considered.